 This can be a stressful time for parents as they find ways to haze-proof their homes.
 But not to worry parents, we’ve got your back!
-Here are five essential tools to help you protect you and your family from the haze.
+Here are five essential tools to help you protect yourself and your family from the haze.

 Make sure you and your family are using one especially when either of you is sick or when the PSI level has crossed into the unhealthy level.
-Children nowadays also have masks in their own sizes so this prevents them from feeling suffocated in the bigger adults masks.
+Children nowadays also have masks in their own sizes so this prevents them from feeling suffocated in the bigger adult’s masks.

 House plants are not just for decorative purposes but they also have major benefits in the haze.
 Similar to air purifiers they also replace pollutants from the air with fresh oxygen.

 As the PSI levels rise, many people might feel irritation in their eyes which is completely normal.
 For this symptom, it is best to use some soothing eye drops to lubricate the eyes.
 This might, however, be a difficult feat for parents with young children who are afraid of putting on eye drops.

 Taking the right vitamins can also help your body fight haze symptoms.
-Doctors recommend Vitamin A which protects your eyes and lungs from the pollution as well as Vitamin C and E which keeps your lung tissues healthy.
+Doctors recommend Vitamin A which protects your eyes and lungs from pollution as well as Vitamin C and E which keeps your lung tissues healthy.
 Besides regular vitamins, parents can also try TCM remedies like water chestnut and chrysanthemum tea.

 Like the article said, hang in there parents and kids, the haze will be over soon!
 But until then, eat healthily and drink lots of water, and as much as you can, stay indoors!
 Also stock up on over-the-counter medicines that you may need just in case your child gets sick because of the ever-changing weather in Singapore.

 Haze in Singapore: All you need to know